JSuder-xx/purescript-linter/README.md

 # Overview

-A linter for PureScript built using the fantastic CST parser written by Nate Faubion.
+A linter for PureScript with rules that check both formatting and stylistic issues that can represent code quality issues.

 ## Rules